jkb91jkb91/KubeServices/README.md

 ## Detailed description
 This repo uses GitOps approach with Flux and contains manifests deployed on kubernetes cluster
 Most important files are:
-1) HelmCharts
+1) HelmCharts  # HelmCharts folder
-2) services for HelmCharts application
+2) services for HelmCharts application  # Service_Yamls

-additional:
+additional files:
-3) NFS manifests linked to the POD
+3) NFS manifests linked to the POD # Kubernetes_Yamls
-4) jenkins jobs used for: artifactory,sonarqube
+4) jenkins jobs used for: artifactory,sonarqube  # Dependencies for CICD services

 <!-- RESULT -->
 ## Result